Date

 Investing in new siding is a big decision, and you want to know that your investment is protected for the long haul.
 James Hardie offers some of the best warranties in the business, giving you confidence in the durability and beauty of your home’s new exterior.
 Understanding these warranties is a key step in the process, as it helps you see why choosing the right installer is just as important as choosing the right product.
 Let’s break down what’s covered and what you need to know to keep your warranty valid.

-Understanding the Product and ColorPlus Warranties
+What the Product and ColorPlus® Warranties Cover

 One of the biggest draws of James Hardie siding is its impressive warranty coverage.
 Most of their siding and trim products come with a 30-year limited, non-prorated warranty.
 This means the product is protected against manufacturing defects for three full decades.
 If you opt for their ColorPlus Technology, which involves a factory-applied, baked-on finish, you get an additional 15-year limited warranty.
 This specific warranty covers the finish against peeling, cracking, and chipping.
 Together, these policies provide a powerful guarantee for your home’s exterior, which you can review on the official James Hardie warranty page.

-Installer vs. Product Warranty: What’s the Difference?
+Workmanship vs. Product Warranty: Know the Difference

 Here’s a critical distinction every homeowner needs to understand: James Hardie warranties cover the product, not the installation.
 This means if a problem arises because the siding was installed incorrectly, the manufacturer’s warranty won’t cover the repair.
 Any issues related to workmanship fall under the responsibility of your installation contractor.
 That’s why reputable installers, like our team at Landmark, provide their own workmanship warranty.
 When you get quotes, always ask about the installer’s warranty and what it covers.
 This ensures you’re protected from both product defects and installation errors, giving you complete peace of mind.